ammarfitwalla/Forex_v1/Readme.md

 - Node.js and npm (for the frontend)
 - MetaTrader 5 (for fetching forex data)
 - Machine learning dependencies for model training (e.g., TensorFlow, scikit-learn)

-Development Notes

-- Make sure to adjust your MetaTrader 5 API credentials and configurations for fetching forex data in the `metatrader5` folder.
-- The trained models are stored in the `model_training_codes/trained_models` folder, which should be updated whenever you retrain the models.
-- The `frontend/src` folder contains React components, including those for displaying prediction data in a table and charts.

 License